-Geneseo Recognizing Excellence, Achievement, & Talent is a college-wide symposium celebrating the creative and scholarly endeavors of our students.
+Geneseo Recognizing Excellence, Achievement, & Talent (GREAT) Day is a college-wide symposium celebrating the creative and scholarly endeavors of our students.
 In addition to recognizing the achievements of our students, the purpose of GREAT Day is to help foster academic excellence, encourage professional development, and build connections within the community.

 Established in 2009, Proceedings of GREAT Day compiles and publishes promising student work presented at SUNY Geneseo’s GREAT Day symposium.
 The projects, presentations, and research included here represent the academic rigor, multidisciplinary study, and creativity of the students taking part in the SUNY Geneseo GREAT Day symposium.

-Current Volume: Volume 2018
+Current Volume: Volume 2021

-- Nicole Callahan, Class of 2021
+- Ethan Owens, Class of 2022

-- Dimitri Wing-Paul, Class of 2019
+- Quinten Seskin, Class of 2022

-- Jonathan Grunert, Scholarly Communications Librarian, Milne Library
+- Jonathan Grunert, Scholarly Communications Librarian

 - Production Manager

-- Allison Brown, Digital Publishing Services Manager, Milne Library
+- Allison Brown, Digital Publishing Services Manager